 Delays in completing the placement could mean that the course will take longer to complete than the stated duration.
 Attendance at the placement may be required outside the trimester dates.

-This unit enables students studying an undergraduate accredited engineering course to engage in work integrated learning through professional engineering practice experience totalling 60 working days (450 hours) with a suitable organisation (or organisations).
-Placements must be approved by the Unit Chair before commencement and must be for a minimum of 20 working days.
-Thus the course requirement of 60 working days can be completed in up to three separately approved professional engineering practice placements.
+This unit enables students studying an undergraduate accredited engineering course to engage in work integrated learning through professional engineering practice experience and continuous professional development (CPD) with a suitable organisation (or organisations).
+Placements must be approved by the Unit Chair before commencement and must be for a minimum of 30 working days (225 hours).
+Thus the course requirements can be completed in up to two separately approved professional engineering practice placements.

 Unit Fee Information

 Click on the fee link below which describes you: